danielsularea/lily.work/blog/_posts/2015-08-27-integrating-paypal-chained-payments-in-rails.md

 title:  Integrating PayPal Chained Payments in Rails
 ---

-Recently, I've noticed a severe lack of tutorials on [PayPal API][paypal]{:target="_blank"} integration.
+Recently, I've noticed a severe lack of tutorials on PayPal API integration.
 And even if I do end up finding one, it's very [outdated][railscast]{:target="_blank"}.
 PayPal's documentation itself is alright, but not great, so here's my take.

 Disclaimer: I haven't actually deployed yet.
 All of this stuff is Sandbox mode for now.
 I'll update once I've successfully moved into production.